grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* the welding rig needs to run a generator or from boat power, I think
 * [ ] Is it a 'mating collar' or a 'docking collar'?
 * [ ] when they call Hemi Hem' for short, make sure it has an apostrophe
+* [ ] The Gnat has only singular diesel engine; while the Prospect is always running multiple diesel engines
 * [ ] Fix that the Gnat's docking collar should be _inside_ the Prospect's --- so it can be welded by Chips when it leaks.
 Also, seems more likely, like fitting a lego piece together or something.
 * [X] Is the moon pool thing where they mate with the Gnat right?
 Wouldn't it be two atmospheres at the bottom of the Prospect (roughly 30 feet down), and already ruining the moon pool effect, at least without increasing the pressure in the Prospect?
 Or does the Prospect run slightly pressurized in general as a safety measure?
 	* No, it would flood at 2 atmospheres (bottom of the boat) see: https://www.quora.com/What-is-the-air-pressure-in-a-submarine